 If the treasury stock account increases in value:

-It means the company is buying back some of its own shares and cash flowed out (negative) of the company.
+It means the company is buying back some of its own shares and cash flowed out of the company (negative).

 The amount of the increase will be deducted from the cash provided/used by financing activities.